 The AgClimate Network is a web-based hub for communication between regional scientists and stakeholders about climate change and agricultural and natural resources topics.
 A consortium of institutions including Oregon State University, University of Idaho, and Washington State University, and the United States Department of Agriculture Northwest Climate Hub support individuals who contribute content to this site and share articles and analyses.
 Our editorial team and frequent contributors are listed on our Editorial Team page.
-To contact specific authors please send your comments via our Ask a Question page, or email us at email@example.com.
+To contact specific authors please send your comments via our Ask a Question page.

 The effort that resulted in the AgClimate Network website and its materials has been supported by numerous research projects over time, including the following:

-Food-Energy-Water Nexus (2016-2020) is an NSF-funded project exploring Innovations in storage that improve resilience.
+An NSF-funded project exploring innovations in storage that improve resilience.
 The project explores how rapid population growth, economic development, and the impacts of climate change are likely to alter water, energy, and agricultural resources in the future.
 By improving our understanding of the relationships and interdependencies between these three sectors, the project hopes to contribute to the development of innovations that can balance the benefits between food, energy and water sectors and enhance the resilience of these sectors.
 This project has been funded by NSF EAR grant #1639458, USDA grant #2017- 67004-26131, and the Washington State University Graduate School.